-My research is situated in the field of Human-Computer Interaction (HCI) researcher interested in the design and development of novel interactive technologies for creative settings and practices.
+My research is situated in the field of Human-Computer Interaction (HCI) and explores the in the design and development of novel interactive technologies for creative settings and practices.
 This research combines my deep interest in new forms of interactive technology and media with empirical, theoretical and methodological perspectives, in the human-centred design of novel interfaces and interaction techniques for a broad range of artistic and everyday creative practices.
 You can find out more about my current and past research on my projects page.

 I previously worked at Newcastle University’s Culture Lab, where I completed a Ph.D. that explored the design of innovative interactive technologies for live performance and held a post-doctoral position on the RCUK Digital Economy Programme funded Social Inclusion through the Digital Economy (SiDE) project.

 Outside of the lab I like electronic music, getting outside (especially on skis), and having a good time with my friends.